Key Breed Facts

 They have very well-muscled, moderately long necks and their shoulders are broad, well laid back and muscular.
 Front legs are short and nicely boned being slightly bowed.
 The Glen has a strong, moderately long body being slightly longer than tall at the withers.
 Ribs are well sprung and chests strong and wide.
 Their topline rises slightly to a dog's powerful loin and hindquarters are well muscled and strong with dogs boasting strong back legs with muscular thighs.
 Feet are strong, compact with nice round, firm pads.
 Their front feet turn slightly outwards.
 Tails are wide and strong at the base which dogs carry gaily when excited or alert, but low when they are resting or relaxed.

 When it comes to their coat, the Glen of Imaal Terrier boasts having a medium length double coat with the outer coat being harsh to the touch whereas their undercoat is that much softer.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 Glens are high-spirited, tenacious and loyal dogs yet they are known to be gentle and placid characters by nature too which are just some of the reasons why they have always been so highly prized as hunting dogs and companions too.
 Unlike other terriers, they are not known to be vocal, but when they do bark it's quite impressive.
 They were bred to hunt foxes, badgers and vermin and their prey drive remains being deeply embedded in their psyche even in a home environment.
 With this said, these charming dogs are just as happy to relax and chill out with their owners once they have been well exercised on a vigorous walk.